Freelancer-Protocol/docs/projectsAndMilestones.md

 ### What they are

-A project has a single client and a signle freelancer, and is divided into milestones.
+A project has a single client and a single freelancer, and is divided into milestones.
 Each milestones has its own associated deliverable, price and deadline.

  <!-- The project is divided into one or more milestones.
 Each milestone  -->

 ### Lifecyle of a milestone

-1. A milestone start when both parties agree on terms.
+1. A milestone start when both parties agree on its terms.
 The client is charged right away by the platform.

+> For this reason, the milestone can't start until the client has entered their payment info.

 2. The freelancer has to upload both a demo video and the deliverable before the milestone deadline.